rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/features.md

 The diagnostics checks are run every time during the application launches.
 If there are any problems identified then the count of failed checks is shown next to the *Diagnostics* menu text in the left navigation bar, indicating that something needs your attention.
 The *Diagnostics* tab displays the results of the diagnostics tests, highlighting areas that need attention, and guides you to resolve problems.

-On this tab, you can mute/unmute individual checks that the diagnostics tool performs to fit your needs.
-You can also rerun the diagnostics anytime within an active Rancher Desktop session.
+On this tab you can mute/unmute individual checks if you have a non-standard setup and know that these checks don't apply to your situation.
+You can also rerun the diagnostics anytime to verify that changes you have made to your environment have rectified the problem.

 ![](/img/features/diagnostics-checks-table.png)